 Black Diamond hasn't exactly entered the market and blown its competition away.
-The performance is good on face and slab, but they lack the steep climbing ability that the La Sportiva Maverink and Evolv Ashima offer and the fabric upper make it a poor choice for those who do a lot of crack climbing.
+The performance is good on face and slab, but they lack the steep climbing ability of some other elite kid's shoes, and the fabric upper make it a poor choice for those who do a lot of crack climbing.

 Black Diamond did a great job of making a kid's shoe that can edge well.
 Assuming the shoe fits well (slightly wider) and is sized right, it shines on small holds due to the slightly stiffer midsole and the Neo Friction outsole.
-Sure, the La Sportiva Maverink outperforms the Momentum, but at twice the price, that shouldn't come as a surprise.
+Sure, some higher-priced performance-based shoes outperform the Momentum, but at twice the price investment, that shouldn't come as a surprise.

 This shoe can work well for crack climbing, having the stiffest sole of the group tested, a nice wide toe box, and the fabric does a decent job of padding the foot, but there is a caveat.
-The knit uppers can't quite take being stuffed in cracks over and over without getting a little fuzzy, but the occasional crack won't pose a major problem.
+The knit uppers can't take being stuffed in cracks over and over without getting a little fuzzy, but the occasional crack won't pose any significant problems.

-This shoe has a fairly stiff 4.3mm sole that doesn't allow much for much feeling on the smaller holds, especially for the smaller lighter climbers.
-If sensitivity is something that is important, the Editors' Choice Evolv Venga has a similar shape and style but a much softer, more sensitive sole.
-If you're looking for a good sensitive shoe for the steeps, the La Sportiva Maverink is a great option with its No Edge technology.
+This shoe has a relatively stiff 4.3mm sole that doesn't allow much for much sensation on the smaller holds, especially for the smaller lighter climbers.
+If sensitivity is important, other options have a similar shape and style but a much softer, more sensitive sole.

 This shoe is best used as an all-around gym shoe and also works really well as a moderate outdoor cragging shoe.

-While it is true that it's the most expensive of the flat lasted kids climbing shoes at $60, it maintains a decent value if edging and or gym climbing are your top priorities.
+While it is true that it's the most expensive of the flat lasted kids climbing shoes, it maintains a decent value if edging and/or gym climbing are your top priorities.
 Features unique to this shoe, like the knit top, add breathability.
-Durability is in question since this knit hasn't been put through the ringer, but time will tell, and it seems to be more durable than one may think.
+Durability is in question since this knit hasn't been put through the wringer, but time will tell, and it seems to be more durable than one may think.

-The new Black Diamond Momentum - Kids is the kind of shoe that will work for most kids.
-For those who are looking to seek out lots of crack climbing or those that are working overhanging routes, we would recommend looking towards the Evolv Venga (cracks), the La Sportiva Maverink, or the Evolv Ashima (steeps).
+The new Black Diamond Momentum is the kind of shoe that will work for most kids.
+For those who are looking to seek out lots of crack climbing or those that are working overhanging routes, we would recommend looking towards more specialized shoes, but for the average kid, these shoes will do the trick.